nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 Remember the `id` of the Attribute that you can find in the response.
 You will need it in the next step.

-## Connector: Test your Requests Validity
+## Connector: Test your Request's Validity

 In order to make sure the Request and its items are valid you can validate it calling the `POST /api/v1/Requests/Outgoing/Validate` route.
 The payload contains one group of Requests containing Attributes that will be shared to the peer and one group of Requests that queries Attributes of the peer.